Payment gateway in an application

 }

-Payer Redirection
+Payer redirection

-The payer can also be redirected to a URL on your server.
-In this case, the Application must automatically detect this redirection and hide the WebView.
+Alternatively, after completion of the payment process, the payer may be redirected to a URL of the merchant’s own Server.
+In this case, the Application must automatically detect this redirection and, based on it, hide the Web Content Display Component.

 - Paid URL (